GdZ/robotnik_simulator/README.md

 # robotnik_simulator
-The simulation of roboter for iigs
+The simulation of roboter for iigs, which is in order to make the development more easily.
+The simulation will provide a environment similar to physical robot, but couldn't replace the real robot.

 ## deployment